3 Foot Problems That Can Be Risky If You Have Diabetes

 Ingrown toenails are another relatively common problem usually associated with shoes that are too tight or confining.
 Ingrown nails are also more common among people whose nails are very curved and among those who trim their toenails into a curved shape.

-An ingrown nail can be very painful, but if you have diabetes, nerve damage can mean you don’t notice the nail until an infection is well underway.
+An ingrown nail can be very painful, but if you have diabetic food ulcer, nerve damage can mean you don’t notice the nail until an infection is well underway.
 Even if you spot an ingrown nail early, a compromised immune system means serious infections are far more likely.

 Athlete’s foot